3db/3db/docs_src/usage/quickstart.rst

 ----------------------------
 There are six key parts of a 3DB configuration file:

-    * ``inference``: defines some inference model to predict on the rendered images.
+    * ``inference``: defines the model that is used to make predictions on the rendered images.
-    * ``evaluation``: defines what evaluation metrics to compute given the output from the inference model.
+    * ``evaluation``: defines what evaluation metrics to compute from the output from the inference model.
     * ``rendering``: defines rendering-specific settings and arguments.
     * ``controls``: defines the set of transformations to apply to the 3D model/environment before rendering the scene.
     * ``policy``: defines how to search through the various controls configurations.